rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 This will create a new binding named `foo`, and bind it to the value `bar`.
-In many languages, this is called a *variable*, but Rust’s variable bindings have a few tricks up their sleeves.
+In many languages, this is called a *variable*, but Rust’s variable bindings have a few differences.

 For example, they’re immutable by default.
-That’s why our example uses `mut`: it makes a binding mutable, rather than immutable.
+To make our binding mutable, our example uses `mut` before the binding name.

 ```rust
 let foo = 5; // immutable.
 let mut bar = 5; // mutable
 ```

-Oh, and `//` will start a comment, until the end of the line.
-Rust ignores everything in comments.
+*Note: The `//` syntax will start a comment that continues until the end of the line.
+Rust ignores everything in comments.*

-So now we know that `let mut guess` will introduce a mutable binding named `guess`, but we have to look at the other side of the `=` for what it’s bound to: `String::new()`.
+So now we know that `let mut guess` will introduce a mutable binding named `guess`, but we have to look at the other side of the `=` for the value it’s bound to: `String::new()`.

 `String` is a string type, provided by the standard library.
 A